Part 13: The First Refactor — Replacing Macros with enum class, The Start of Type Safety

 4

-std::to_underlying is more concise and does not require you to manually write out the underlying type — the compiler deduces it automatically.
-However, our code does not use it yet because the arm-none-eabi-g++ paired with the newlib-nano standard library might not fully support the C++23 <utility> header yet. static_cast is a feature available since C++11 and has better compatibility.
+std::to_underlying is more concise and doesn't require you to manually write out the underlying type—the compiler deduces it automatically.
+However, our code doesn't currently use it because arm-none-eabi-gcc paired with the standard library may not yet have complete support for the C++23 <utility> header. static_cast is a feature available since C++11 and offers better compatibility.

-Once you confirm that your toolchain supports the full C++23 standard library, you can safely replace all static_cast<uint32_t>(xxx) instances with std::to_underlying(xxx).
-This is a purely mechanical replacement involving no logical changes.
+Once you confirm your toolchain supports the full C++23 standard library, you can safely replace all static_cast<uint32_t> with std::to_underlying.
+This is a purely mechanical replacement involving no logic changes.

-But there are still unresolved issues: the port and pin are still runtime parameters, not compile-time bound constants.
-Clock enabling is still manual — you have to remember to call __HAL_RCC_GPIOx_CLK_ENABLE().
-These problems will not be solved until we introduce templates — which is the subject of the next part.
+But some problems remain unsolved: ports and pins are still runtime parameters, not compile-time bound constants.
+Clock enabling is still manual—you have to remember to call __HAL_RCC_GPIOA_CLK_ENABLE().
+These issues will be resolved when we introduce templates—that is the topic of the next part.

 Looking Back

-In this part, we did three things: we replaced #define with enum class to gain type safety, used static_cast for zero-overhead conversion between enums and HAL, and used ActiveLevel to express application-layer concepts.
-All of these prepare us for the upcoming template refactor — template parameters require compile-time constants, and the members of an enum class happen to be compile-time constant expressions.
+In this part, we did three things: used enum class to replace macros for type safety, used static_cast for zero-overhead conversion between enumerations and the HAL, and used enum class to express application-layer concepts.
+These are preparations for the upcoming template refactor—template parameters require compile-time constants, and enum class members happen to be compile-time constant expressions.

-In the next part, we will introduce the core weapon of C++ templates — non-type template parameters (NTTPs) — to turn ports and pins from runtime parameters into part of compile-time types.
-This is the most important refactoring step in the entire series.
+In the next part, we will introduce a core weapon of C++ templates—Non-Type Template Parameters (NTTP)—to transform ports and pins from runtime parameters into parts of compile-time types.
+This is the most critical refactoring step in the entire series.